lightstep/terraform-provider-lightstep/docs/resources/alert.md

 Optional:

-- `exclude_filters` (List of Map of String) ID of the corresponding destination resource
+- `exclude_filters` (List of Map of String) The ID of the corresponding destination resource.
-- `filters` (List of Map of String) Non-equality filters (operand: contains, regexp, etc)
+- `filters` (List of Map of String) Non-equality filters (operand: contains, regexp, etc.).
-- `include_filters` (List of Map of String) For alert queries that produce multiple group_by values, if at least one entry is specified for this field, the destination will only receive notification for group_by results that include the set of attributes specified here.
+- `include_filters` (List of Map of String) For alert queries that produce multiple group_by values, if at least one entry is specified for this field, the destination only receives notifications for group_by results that include the set of attributes specified here.
 - `update_interval` (String)

 Read-Only: